wp-plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==

+= 7.6.2.3 =
+* Bugfix: limit the summary data attribute to at most 500 characters
+* Enhancement: present a plugin review notice to WP admins

+= 7.6.2.2 =
+* Enhancement: updated Shareaholic JavaScript snippet - now a lot simpler!
+* Bugfix: added hooks to prevent conflicts with Shortcode UI plugin

 = 7.6.2.1 =
 * Bugfix: use different hook to avoid modifying headers after they are sent